robertlarkins/preferred-development-practices/C#/Projects/ProjectStructure.md

 This example came from: https://stackoverflow.com/questions/34919517/check-if-propertygroup-item-is-set-to-a-value-in-csproj/34919766#34919766

 ### Suppress Warnings

 It appears that the .ruleset files do not work for all rules, such as CS1591.
 If this occurs, then the alternative is to go into the project properties > Build > Errors and warnings > Suppress warnings and put in the rule number.

 ### Target Framework

-If the TargetFramework in a .csproj is removed, then it will default to the TragetFramework in the Directory.Build.props, if it has one.
+If the TargetFramework in a .csproj is removed, then it will default to the TargetFramework in the Directory.Build.props, if it has one.
-This is useful for being able to quickly change the TargetFramework for all projects.
+While having the `<TargetFramework>` property in Directory.Build.props can be useful for quickly change the target for all projects, it isn't recommended.
+This is because projects may target multiple frameworks, or target NetStandard, so having this pinned in the Directory.Build.props could cause confusion, and is an additional step to remove when adding a new project to a solution.
+Removing `<TargetFramework>` from the .csproj could cause problems for *dcproj* files or other non .net proj files (if there are any).

 ### Variables